Goodgulf281/Emerald2024-Integration/README.md

 ## Pre-requisites

 * Import Emerald 2024 into your Unity project.
 * Import AStar Pathfining Project into your Unity project.
+(I used the Pro version; it may work on the Free version but I did not test it).

 ## Patch the files